 Treasury bills are actually a class of Central Government Securities.
 Treasury bills, normally referred to as T-Bills are issued by Government of India against their short term borrowing necessities with maturities ranging between 14 to 364 days.
 The T-Bill of the following periods are currently issued by Government/Reserve Bank of India in Primary Market: 91-day, 182-day and 364-day T-Bills.
 All these are issued at a discount-to-face value.
 For example a Treasury bill of Rs.
 100.00 face value issued for Rs.
 91.50 gets redeemed at the end of it's tenure at Rs.
 100.00.

-Auction is a procedure of calling of bids with an objective of arriving at the market price.
+Auction is a procedure of calling of bids with the objective of arriving at the market price.
 It is essentially a price discovery mechanism.
-There are several variant of auction.
-Auction can be price based or yield based.
+There are several variants of auction.
+The auction can be price based or yield based.
 In securities market we come across below mentioned auction methods.

 Multiple Price Auction (French Auction)